gpeterson406/GreenwoodBanner_Book/_book/07-simpleLinearRegressionInference.md

 records for over 100 years.].
-These are time series data and in time series analysis we assume that the population of interest for inference is all possible realizations from the underlying process over this timeframe even though we only ever get to observe one realization.
+These are time series data and in time series analysis we assume that the population of interest for inference is all possible realizations from the underlying process over this time frame even though we only ever get to observe one realization.
 In terms of climate change research, we would want to (a) assess evidence for a trend over time (hopefully assessing whether any observed trend is clearly different from a result that could have been observed by